oxequa/realize/README.md

     --name="Project Name"  -> Name, if not specified takes the working directory name --path="server"        -> Base Path, if not specified takes the working directory name
     --build                -> Enables the build
-    --nobin                -> Disables the installation
+    --no-bin                -> Disables the installation
-    --norun                -> Disables the run
+    --no-run                -> Disables the run
-    --nofmt                -> Disables the fmt (go fmt)
+    --no-fmt                -> Disables the fmt (go fmt)
     ```
     Examples: